“Tell me and I’ll forget. Show me, and I may not remember. Involve me, and I’ll understand.”

 1923 – On January 5, the Senate debated the benefits of Peyote for the American Indian.

 Special Indian Commissioner H.J.
 Hagerman organized the first Navajo Tribal Council which gave him power to act for them in auctioning oil leases.
 The tribal government was established following the discovery of oil on its reservation.

-1924 – The Indian Citizenship Act extended citizenship and voting rights to all American Indians born in the U.S. on June 2, 1924.
+1924 – The Indian Citizenship Act extended citizenship to all American Indians born in the U.S. on June 2, 1924.
 Some Indians, however, did not want to become U.S. citizens, preferring to maintain only their tribal membership.

 Congress established the Indian Health Division to operate under the jurisdiction of the Bureau of Indian Affairs (BIA).

 1928 – The Meriam Report, commissioned by the Department of Interior in 1926, focused on the poverty, ill health, and despair that characterized many Indian communities.
 It recognized that the Dawes Act was the cause of poverty on reservations, finds boarding schools overcrowded and undersupplied with students underfed, and the schools’ unsanitary conditions giving rise to diseases.
 It recommended reforms that would increase the BIA’s efficiency, and promote the social and economic advancement of Indians, the termination of allotments, and the phasing out of Indian boarding schools.